dc44141/dc44141.github.io/README.md

 According to the GCU website the entire campus is wheelchair accessible.
 I appreciate you might laugh and say "folks always say that and it is big fat lies".
 To my eyes the building can be approached by a ramp, the door has a level floor for entry, and the event is on the ground floor.

-Stay tuned as it we will go on to make a video showing exactly what to expect from getting to the venue in the near future.
+Stay tuned as we will go on to make a video showing exactly what to expect from getting to the venue in the near future.